 I’ve developed a reputation for having the longest blogs of anyone at Action Camera.
-This one is going to bring my average length way down because that answers to the questions above, though asked over and over since the specs of the 7S III we’re leaked, are quite simple.
+This one is going to bring my average length way down because the answers to the questions above, though asked over and over since the specs of the 7S III we’re leaked, are quite simple.

 Why only 12 megapixels?

-Simply put ,more megapixels than you need only leads to smaller photosites which leads to less light and more noise.
+Simply put ,more megapixels than you need only leads to smaller photosites which leads to less light registered and more noise.
 Typical 4K resolution is 3840 x 2160 pixels ie. 2160p.
 Do the math and you’ll find that you only need 8.3 megapixels to arrive at true 4K resolution.
 So, the question is not why 12MP but why not 8.3?
 The answer that is also quite simple.
-Movies shot in standard 4K are shot in a 16:9 aspect ratio like most modern TV’s and computer monitors, and 35mm or full frame sensors are 3:2 aspect.
+Movies shot in standard 4K are shot in a 16:9 aspect ratio like most modern TV’s and computer monitors, but, 35mm or full frame sensors are 3:2 aspect.
 What it boils down to is that Sony would rather have “extra” pixels top and bottom for those may want to use the 7S III as a hybrid camera; stills and video.
 What all that means is that the 7S III has 12MP because that is the optimum number of MP for shooting 4K video if your sensor is 3:2 aspect ratio.

 One more downside of a superfluous megapixel count is that it causes unnecessary strain on the processor which can lead to heat issues.
 I’m lookin’ at you Canon… Further it causes a camera to jump through hoops to arrive at your final resolution.
-If your goal is 4K footage but your sensor has a megapixel count that is too large than your camera must do one of several things to output 4K.
+If your goal is 4K footage but your sensor has a megapixel count that is too large than your camera must do one of several things in order to output 4K.

 Oversampling, or down-resing from say a 6K or even 8K capture down to 4K is the best way to achieve this and gives you the best over all image detail but again takes massive processing power.
 To avoid this most cameras will employ pixel binning or line skipping.
 Rather than go into the details of what these mean let’s suffice it to say the both save processing power at the expense of image quality and detail.
 The final method is a simple crop.
 This means using a portion of the sensor equivalent to 8.3MP.
 This not only cripples the sensors ability to gather light but also adjusts the “crop” of your lenses resulting in a change in the field of view of your lens.
 Simply starting with a sensor of the appropriate size and MP avoids all these issues.